italia/daf-docs/installation/microsrv/core/security-manager.rst

 Security Manager
 ================

-**Security Manager** is the microservices responsible to manage security of the web application and the REST API developed within DAF.
+**Security Manager** is the microservice responsible to manage security of the web application and the REST API developed within DAF.
-Its APIs verifies user credential, produces JWT tokens needed to access DAF services and handles the SSO on the solutions integrated in the Data Portal.
+Its APIs verifies user's credential, produces JWT tokens needed to access DAF services and handles the SSO on the solutions integrated in the Data Portal.

 Local Installation
 ------------------